 Young Woman Caned In Front Of Crowd For Standing Too Close To Her Boyfriend

 A 21-year-old woman has been publicly caned for getting “too close” to her boyfriend in the Indonesian province of Aceh.
 The public humiliation is the latest punishment in the conservative region, which strictly implements Sharia law in full.

-The young woman’s boyfriend was also whipped with the bamboo stick as he stood before fellow citizens of Banda Aceh, the capital of Aceh Province.
+The young woman’s boyfriend was also punished in front of the people of Banda Aceh, the capital of Aceh Province.
 The “criminals” were put through the harrowing ordeal for breaking ultra-conservative rules.